michaelshiloh/robotaPsyche/weeklySchedule.md

 - Make a vehicle follow the flow field (code is in the lecture notes)
 - Using an array list, add vehicles in some way (maybe on mouse clicks or key press)
+	- You do not need to worry about any interactions between vehicles
 - In your Github repository, create a new folder named the date this assignment is due (February_15)
 	- Upload the code